SKKU-COMPASSLAB/compasslab-website/content/publications/231111-Facto-CNN/index.md

 params:
     pub_authors:  # publication authors
-        - "Seungtae Lee"    # if you have author URL in this website, specify the author using the URL
+        - "/members/seungtae_lee"    # if you have author URL in this website, specify the author using the URL
         - "Jonghwan Ko"
         - "/members/seokin_hong"